-Your lack of sleep affects fat metabolism and storage in menopause.
+Did you know that lack of sleep affects your fat metabolism and storage?

-Sleep and its disorders are increasingly becoming important in our sleep deprived society and scientists are learning that our sleep quantity and quality is intricately connected to various hormonal and metabolic processes in the body.
+Sleep and its disorders are becoming increasingly important in our sleep deprived society which is why scientists are learning that our sleep quantity and quality is intricately connected to various hormonal and metabolic processes in the body.
 Research shows that sleep deprivation and sleep disorders may have profound metabolic and cardiovascular implications and for women navigating menopause this is important to note.
 Lack of sleep increases our risk of heart disease as we move into post-menopause.
 Which is a concern, because heart disease for post-menopausal women is an urgent problem and menopause hormonal changes herald in the start of our biological ageing.
 [I mention this in my short video at the bottom of this blog, on the ‘Science of your Weight Gain in Menopause‘ – I hope you can grab 5 minutes to watch it over the New Year break].

 As a sleep deprived society, there is evidence showing that our overnight sleep, on average is only 6 hours a night.
 A century ago it was 9 hours.

 “Prevalence of both diabetes and obesity has increased to acquire pandemic proportions.
 Though other factors such as diet and reduced physical activity have contributed to the obesity epidemic the impact of sleep dysregulation on causing metabolic derangements is being increasingly recognized.
 Considering only a small percentage of people can maintain a healthy weight over a long period on diet and exercise alone, the impact of sleep on weight has opened a new venue for potential intervention.”
 [Sharma & Kavuru, p.
 2, 2010].

 Why your sleep is important for restoring your metabolism overnight: